OpenNews/srccon/sessions_about.md

 We want to make SRCCON a [genuinely participatory event](/participation), and it's hard to be part of a conversation or work together in a session that's mostly lecture.
 So we look for sessions that include real interactivity, and we love creative formats that support learning.
 Outstanding sessions might include design exercises, art and games, small-group work, role playing, even field trips—and we're always interested in new ideas.

 SRCCON sessions last about 75 minutes, and we encourage facilitators to think about outlines and information density.
-Overprogramming a session with too many activities can make it hard to reach a satisfying goal—but a session that's underdesigned can easily turn into a conversation between a handful of the loudest people.
+Overprogramming a session with too many activities can make it hard to reach a satisfying goal, but a session that's underdesigned can easily turn into a conversation between a handful of the loudest people.
 We're happy to help facilitators figure out the right balance.

 ## What Kinds of Sessions Can You Attend?
 (Or Propose!)

-Sessions at SRCCON explore cultural questions that help journalists work together better, new tools and techniques that people are excited about, and sessions that meet in the middle, at the intersection of technology and teams.
+Sessions at SRCCON explore cultural questions that help journalists work together better, new tools and techniques that people are excited about, and sessions that meet in the middle.
 Successful topics often emerge from a single question or problem—if you’ve been struggling with just about any aspect of your work, you can bet others have dealt with it, too.
 (And session proposers with similar themes sometimes even end up joining forces to present together.)

 Our program explores SRCCON's values from all angles.
 Facilitators might teach new ways of [illustrating abstract stories](https://2016.srccon.org/schedule/#_session-illustrating-investigations) or share experiments with [voice interfaces for news](https://2018.srccon.org/schedule/#_session-voice-interfaces).
 Attendees might support each other in [managing relationships across teams](https://2018.srccon.org/schedule/#_session-navigating-technical-communication) or developing [healthy practices in remote work](https://2016.srccon.org/schedule/#_session-remote-work).
 And session leaders can help our community push for change by [elevating data journalism at the local level](https://2017.srccon.org/schedule/#_session-local-data-journalism) and [sharing experiences as journalists of color](https://2018.srccon.org/schedule/#_session-young-journalists-of-color).